ionic-team/ionic-site/docs/guide/publishing.md

 You'll first be prompted to create a password for the keystore.
 Then, answer the rest of the nice tools's questions and when it's all done, you should have a file called `my-release-key.keystore` created in the current directory.

+__Note__: Make sure to save this file somewhere safe, if you lose it you won't be able to submit updates to your app!

 To sign the unsigned APK, run the `jarsigner` tool which is also included in the JDK:

 ```bash